mollymwieringa/Racial_justice_atmos_sci_UW/index.md

-## ATMS 493: Racial Justice in Academia and Beyond
+## Racial Justice in the Geosciences and Beyond
 #### Hosted by:
 ### Department of Atmospheric Sciences
 ### University of Washington